jacobkap/crimebythenumbers/docs/exploratory-data-analysis.md

 For this lesson we will use a data set of FBI Uniform Crime Reporting (UCR) data for 2017.
 This data includes every agency that reported their data for all 12 months of the year.
 Throughout this lesson we will look at some summary statistics for the variables we are interested in and make some basic graphs to visualize the data.
 We'll return to UCR data in Chapter \@ref(ucr) when focusing on what the UCR is and how to use it.

-First we need to load the data.
+First, we need to load the data.
 Make sure your working directory is set to the folder where the data is.

 ```r